How to Write an eBook Visitors Actually Want to Download

 How much time will it require, you may ask?
 Well, creating an eBook that properly demonstrates your authority and expertise isn’t a one-day project.
 In general, you can expect to spend at least 40 hours on researching, planning, writing, designing, editing, and publishing your eBook.
 Not all of these hours have to be your time.
 We’ll cover outsourcing in more detail in the next section.

-It’s likely that an eBook is not the first content you’ve created for potential customers.
-What other content of yours has been successful?
-Is there more that you can add to that content to turn it into an eBook?
+It’s likely that an ebook isn’t the first content you’ll be creating for potential customers.
+What else have you created that was successful?
+Is there more material that you can add to that content to turn it into an ebook?
 That’s a great place to start.
-Use a high-performing blog to serve as the basis for an eBook.
-Expand on an infographic that has had lots of views.
-Use tips from a webinar to create a written guide on the same topic.

-Once your eBook is created, you can then repurpose it as well.
-Break out sections of your eBook into separate blog posts.
-Turn pieces of the eBook into bite-sized, shareable posts for social media.
-Send a section of your eBook to subscribers as a weekly email.
-Use concepts covered in the eBook for podcast topics.
+Once your ebook has been created, you can then repurpose it as well: Break out sections of your ebook into separate blog posts.
+Turn pieces of the ebook into bite-sized, shareable posts for social media.
+Send a section of your ebook to subscribers as a weekly email.
+Use concepts covered in the ebook for podcast topics.